lbched/asymmetric_models_for_rc/README.md

 ## Instructions

-The estimtion and forecasting analyses files can be run individually, in any order.
+The estimation and forecasting analyses files can be run individually, in any order.
 Remember to specify the correct path to the local version of the repository.

 ## Data availability